 There are many ways to get open, but starting with these 5 will help you understand “how to get open“!
 Being put in the situation is what will help improve, so constant reminders from coaches and teammates.
 Being told over and over is usually what helps us to remember.
 Get used to all the different terms and start to use them.
 Just remember there are times when you need to open up and then other times where you need to go to your teammate to help.
 Being able to get into position on time could be the difference in losing or keeping possession.

 1) ‘Get wide’ to receive the soccer ball

 This is going to be the #1 in 2 ways!
-For younger players or any player getting wide for your teammate is vital for soccer success.
+For younger players or any player, getting wide for your teammate is vital for soccer success.
 If everyone always stays in the middle it will look like “bumble bee soccer” forever.
 In soccer/football/futbol we need to learn to get players wide and get the ball wide.
-This spreads the defense out, which gives players space.
-If you can get players in 1v1 or 3v3 situations it’s alot easier to score goals.
+This spreads the defense out, which gives your players space in the middle to create.
+If you can get players in 1v1 or 3v3 situations it’s a lot easier to score goals.
 At the same time of course it gets harder to defend.

 2) Score more goals in soccer with ‘overlapping runs’